You need not wait till January 1 before you plan your marketing strategy and tactic to stay ahead of your business

 Customers are the lifeblood of your business, so you better pay attention to their behaviours.

 If you operate a B2B company, study your customer’s business imperatives, the brand’s mission, competitive threats and the consumer’s perspective.

 Your customer’s expectations are not static!
 They can change on a whim according to their economic circumstances.
 So, do you know what your customer’s expectations are now?

 I was not talking about your customer’s expectations last week, last month, last year or the past five years.
 I’m talking about their expectations at this very moment!
 Do you know of it?

 A word of caution, though; don’t get too engrossed in market research.
 Customers often don’t even know what they want unless you show it to them!

-As a business owner, it’s your job to understand your customers so well that you can provide them with the right product or service that satisfies your customer at the right moment!
+As a business owner, it’s your job to understand your customers so well that you can provide them with the right product or service that satisfies customers at the right moment!

 Don’t spend all your resources fishing for new customers and neglect your existing customers.
 Focus on strengthening your relationship with your current customers.

-They have been the ones keeping you in business until now, and as the saying goes, old friends are the best.
+They have kept you in business until now; as the saying goes, old friends are the best.

-Keep the lines of communication open with your existing customers and ask for their opinion on how you can improve their experience with your brand.
+Keep the lines of communication open with your existing customers and ask their opinions on how you can improve their experience with your brand.

 Where proper, offer perks, discounts, etc., to show appreciation to your long-term customers and discourage them from abandoning you for your competitors.

 Keep in mind that it costs more to get a new client than to keep an existing one.
 Every client you lose (because of not meeting their needs) not only translates to a loss of income but also means an increase in the client base of your competitor!

 Focus on Your Employees

 If someone asks you the following questions, what will be your response?

-- Are you motivating your employees to do well and rewarding them when they do?
+- Are you motivating your employees to do well and rewarding them?

 - Do your employees have a voice and know that their advice is vital to the growth of your business?